EmilKlepacz/taco-cloud-app/README.md

 for usage in taco-cloud app.
 For now it is populated with some dummy users data to test the basic functionality of oauth2 auth server.

+there are 2 client configs
+ - for browser-based login (oauth2Login): to be used in web mvc app -> redirect to login screen
+ - server-to-server communication: for example some other spring boot app calls the auth server for token and then this token is used to make api calls to resource server (REST api) -> **see taco-cloud-client** app which does it

 * OAuth2 authorization server:

 1. Point Your web browser to: